srsran/srsRAN_4G_docs/srslte_application_notes/source/norf/index.rst

 Both modules shall operate at the same base rate so their bandwidth expectations can be satisfied.

+Limitations
+***********
+The UE and the eNodeb have a number of timers specified by the 3GPP.
+Some of these timers are based on system timers and not in RF based timers.
+When ZMQ between two computers is used, the baseband throughput is so low that timers expire easily.
+This cause the UE to frequently fail to attach.

+Future work on the eNb and UE sides need to be carried out in order to fully support this opperation reliably.

 ZeroMQ Installation
 *******************
 The first thing one may try is installing ZeroMQ library using apt-get or equivalent.
 This may work but I highly